samizdapp/athena/README.md

 ## Nx Workspace

-This repo is an Nx workspace, which you can lean more about [here](https://nx.dev).
+This repo is an Nx workspace, which you can learn more about [here](https://nx.dev).

 Use the following commands to manage and run the packages in this project: